 Kings Park and Botanic Gardens

 Kings Park and the Botanic Garden in central Perth is impressive year-round.
-It’s ideal for a walk, taking in native plantlife and wildlife, and relaxing along the way.
-There are cafés throughout the park, as well as memorials reflecting Australia’s colonial history and Aboriginal heritage.
+It is ideal for a walk, with opportunities to enjoy native plant life and wildlife, explore the park at your own pace and relax along the way.
+The park also has several cafés, as well as memorials reflecting Australia’s colonial history and Aboriginal heritage.
 Kings Park also hosts events across the year.

 Rottnest Island

 Known locally as ‘Rotto’, this car-free island sits around 19 km off Perth’s coast and is an easy ferry trip from the city.
 With kilometres of white-sand beaches and turquoise bays, it’s a favourite spot to explore on foot or by bike.
-It’s also home to one of Australia’s most famous locals: the quokka.
+It is also home to one of Australia’s most famous and famously friendly marsupials: the quokka.

 Wave Rock

 Although Western Australian terrain is largely flat, the state is actually home to many caves and interesting rock formations.
 Over 100 metres long and 15 metres high, Wave Rock is a granite formation that looks like a wave in the ocean.
-Visit this rock in the middle of the wheatbelt region of Western Australia while also taking the opportunity to drive through Australia’s agricultural heritage.
+A visit to this rock formation in the middle of WA’s Wheatbelt is well worth it, and the trip also offers a chance to learn more about Australia’s agricultural heritage.

 Optus Stadium

-Australia has a love of sport, and Optus Stadium offers many opportunities to enjoy Australian pastimes.
-Take the opportunity to go to Optus Stadium at any time of year to enjoy watching football, cricket, or soccer.
-Take in the excitement of the crowd only offered by the Australian sporting experience.
+Australia has a love of sport, and the Optus Stadium offers many opportunities to enjoy Australian pastimes.
+Optus Stadium offers the chance to experience major Australian sporting events throughout the year, including cricket, Australian rules football, soccer and rugby.
+Being part of the crowd in this setting is a classic Australian sporting experience.

 Margaret River

 The Southwest region of the state is home to some of the finest produce grown in the country.
-On top of enjoying the iconic wines of the region, the Margaret River offers sweet and savoury delights, pleasing to anyone’s tastes.
-Enjoy what can be offered from the region’s dairy and meat industry in the furthest south western tip of the continent.
+In addition to the region’s well-known wines, Margaret River offers both sweet and savoury produce, with something for almost every taste.
+The region is also known for high-quality local food, including dairy and meat products from the far south-west of the continent.

 National ANZAC Centre, Albany

 In 1914, 30,000 Australian and New Zealand troops departed from the port of Albany in Western Australia for Gallipoli.
 Marking the anniversary of these troops landing on Gallipoli, ANZAC day is celebrated in Australia each year.
-The National ANZAC Centre in Albany gives memorial to their experiences in this world-class historical facility.
+The National ANZAC Centre in Albany commemorates their experiences in a world-class historical facility.

 Broome

 The coastal town of Broome in the Kimberley region is known not only for its beaches – including the famous Cable Beach – but also as the starting point for a wide range of activities in the region, such as visiting pearl farms, joining outback tours, taking scenic flights and much more.
-You can also visit the Horizontal Falls, a well-known natural phenomenon in the region.
+You can also visit the Horizontal Falls, often described as the world’s only horizontal waterfalls.

 Main Industries

-Diverse in land size and scope, Western Australia is home to a broad range of industries and employment opportunities.
+Given its size, geography and diversity, Western Australia is home to a broad range of industries and employment opportunities.

 Mining and Resources